 Christmas Eve Dinner

-On Christmas Eve the table is covered with three tablecloths.
+On Christmas Eve, the table is covered with three tablecloths.
 Each tablecloth is slightly smaller than the one beneath it so that all three can be seen.
-Three white candles are then placed on the table – this is supposed to represent the Holy Trinity.
+Three white candles are then placed on the table to represent the Holy Trinity.
 The table can also be decorated with the wheat and lentils that were planted on St. Barbe’s Day.

 The Christmas Eve dinner is then served up.
 The meal is typically lean and meat-free and consists of seven dishes made up of local vegetables and regional fish.
 Each of the seven dishes is said to represent one of the sorrows of the Virgin Mary.